-Panasonic G80 versus Sony A6300
+Panasonic G80 vs Sony A6300

-The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in September 2016 and February 2016.
+The Panasonic Lumix DMC-G80 (called Panasonic G85 in some regions) and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in September 2016 and February 2016.
 Both the G80 and the A6300 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G80) and an APS-C (A6300) sensor.
-The Panasonic has a resolution of 15.8 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 15.8 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G80 vs Sony A6300

 The side-by-side display below illustrates the physical size and weight of the Panasonic G80 and the Sony A6300.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 The A6300 can be obtained in two different colors (black, silver), while the G80 is only available in black.